-- 1. You are permitted outside only if the activity you are doing takes you there. - 2.
-Proper clothing must be worn in order to participate in landscape activities.
-(Leather boots, long pants, work shirt) - 3.
-Following a task, all equipment is to be returned to its proper place and the area cleaned.
+- 1. You are permitted outside only if the task you are working on takes you there. - 2.
+After a task, all tools and equipment are to be returned to their proper place and the work area must be cleaned. - 3.
+You are not to be outside alone, you must have a partner and you are required to take a radio for communication.